real-logic/simple-binary-encoding/README.md

 [SBE](https://github.com/FIXTradingCommunity/fix-simple-binary-encoding) is an OSI layer 6 presentation for encoding and decoding binary application messages for low-latency financial applications.
-This repository contains the reference implementations in Java, C++, and Golang.
+This repository contains the reference implementations in Java, C++, Golang, and Csharp.

 Further details on the background and usage of SBE can be found on the [Wiki](https://github.com/real-logic/simple-binary-encoding/wiki).